India's rich grab Australian assets, new visas may help

 That followed a US$2 billion purchase by Indian self-made billionaire and college-dropout Gautam Adani (ADAN.NS) of a coal mine in the state of Queensland last year.

-Silverneedle Hospitality, a company backed by Nadathur S. Raghavan, an Indian philanthropist and co-founder of software company Infosys Technologies, just bought a hotel in Brisbane for A$57 million.
+Silverneedle Hospitality, a company backed by Nadathur S. Raghavan, an Indian philanthropist and co-founder of software company Infosys Technologies INFY.NX, just bought a hotel in Brisbane for A$57 million.
 Last year, it bought a chain of about 60 hotels in Australia and New Zealand for an undisclosed sum.

 "In the last six to nine months, there has been a lot of private investment into Australia because it is seen as a safe-haven," said Paul Dowling, principal analyst at banking research firm East & Partners.

-While Indian nationals have traditionally favoured Britain and North America as offshore investment destinations, private wealth bankers have noticed a growing demand for Australian real estate, particularly hotels and serviced apartments.
+While Indian nationals have traditionally favored Britain and North America as offshore investment destinations, private wealth bankers have noticed a growing demand for Australian real estate, particularly hotels and serviced apartments.

 This comes as no surprise to Singapore-based Paul Guest, head of research and strategy at LaSalle Investment Management, as commercial property prices in Australia are very attractive.